 Consider a dataset containing some IDs, Names of some sales representatives, and the number of their Products Sold.
 In this dataset, you need to delete some specific rows or every Nth row to modify the dataset.
 We will learn some easy methods to do that.

-1. Apply the Filter Feature to Delete Every Other Row in Excel
+1. Using Filter Feature to Delete Every Other Row in Excel

-The Filter feature in Excel is an amazing tool to delete or filter every other row.
+The Filter feature in Excel is an amazing tool for deleting or filtering every other row.
 Learn the procedure by following the steps below.

 - First, select the column header.
 From your Home Tab, go to the Editing Ribbon and select Sort & Filter.
 From the available option, click on